Dorlax/Examen_python/Readme.md

 ### API error
 - Check that your API key is valid
-- Make sure you've activated the "5 day / 3 hour forecast" API on your OpenWeatherMap account
+- Make sure you've activated the "5 day / 3 hour forecast" API on your OpenWeatherMap account (you can check it if you go into my services)